Alcohol use And Liver Damage

 Liver Disease Risk Factors

-- Sex: Women are more likely to get cirrhosis from alcohol abuse, and the disease may continue progressing even if they stop drinking.
+- Sex: Women are more likely to get cirrhosis from alcohol use, and the disease may continue progressing even if they stop drinking.

 - Hepatitis C: Hepatitis C is an inflammatory disease of the liver that is transmitted through blood, often as a result of shared needles for injection drug use.
 This disease makes it more likely that someone will develop cirrhosis.

-- Genetics: Some people are genetically predisposed to liver damage resulting from alcohol abuse.
+- Genetics: Some people are genetically predisposed to liver damage resulting from alcohol use.